LHNCBC/ucum-lhc/README.md

 functions as well as the ucum code definitions file.
 We assume that your main motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.
-To access capabilities, require the package and create a UcumLhcUtils object that contains those functions:
+To access capabilities, require the package and create a UcumLhcUtils object that contains those functions (as described below):

      var ucum = require('ucum-lhc');
      var utils = ucum.UcumLhcUtils.getInstance();